Bard Mesh Update

 In February 2019, the FDA convened a panel of experts and agreed with their recommendations, but the FDA decided not to approve Pelvic Organ Prolapse devices.
 Even though these products can no longer be used in patients, Boston Scientific and Coloplast are required to continue follow up of the subjects already enrolled in their 522 studies.

 Since 2019, some of the Bard mesh products had been removed from the market and are no longer being implanted in women.
 However, thousands of women have the Bard products – Align, Avaulta PlusTM, BioSynthetic Support System, Avaulta Solo Synthetic Support System, Faslata® Allograft, Pelvicol® Tissue, PelviSoft® Biomesh, Pelvitex Polypropylene Mesh implanted and are still indwelling.
-Many ladies may experience complications and their surgeons may advise to have the implant surgically removed or revised.
+Many ladies may experience complications and their surgeons advise that they have the implant surgically removed or revised.

 Call us for your free medical legal consultation at 1-800-814-4540 or fill out the Contact Us Form and tell us about your claim.